OpenBB-finance/OpenBB/website/content/terminal/stocks/dark_pool_shorts/_index.md

   - <a href="https://www.sec.gov/dera/staff-papers" target="_blank">Staff Papers and Analyses</a>

 The purpose of this menu is to provide the user with tools for gauging the level of short interest, FTD rate, and off-exchange volume in a <a href="https://www.law.cornell.edu/cfr/text/17/242.600" target="_blank">NMS security</a>.
 There are also commands for looking at market as a whole.
-Enter the submenu from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks menu</a> by typing, `dps`, and hitting `ENTER`.
+Enter the submenu from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks menu</a> by typing, `dps`, and hitting `ENTER` (⏎).

 <a target="_blank" href="https://user-images.githubusercontent.com/46355364/171151760-9f65424e-b4d6-41a7-b31f-e9bc1c723bd9.png"><img alt="The Dark Pools Menu" src="https://user-images.githubusercontent.com/46355364/171151760-9f65424e-b4d6-41a7-b31f-e9bc1c723bd9.png"></a>